November 18, 2009 Volume 2 – Issue 45

 The price is $129 plus hotel accommodations.
 Let Lisa Spence or Amy Williams know if you are

 • Track Ministry – If you would like to help with the Track Ministry, please see Ron Champion.

-pain.• Pray for Jeff and Suzanne Davis as Suzanne is pregnant and considered high risk and is having
+• Pray for Penny Roney, Steve Hellums’ sister.
+She has a tumor on her pituitary gland.• Pray for Jeff and Suzanne Davis as Suzanne is pregnant and considered high risk and is having

 some major health issues.• Pray for Denise Bledsoe’s mother, Shirley McLendon, who is in congestive heart failure.
 Please